evandev01/resume/resume.md

 # Projects

 ### eDateBook
-- React application designed to allow the user to create, save, store and delete calendar events and addresses
+- React application designed to allow the user to organize calendar events, contacts, and addresses
 - Responsible for front-end and partial back-end development as well as UI/UX design
-- Used Sequelize, Express and mySQL allow user to access, update and delete events, addresses, contacts, contact groups and login information
+- Used Sequelize, Express and mySQL allow user to access, update and delete events, addresses, contacts, contact groups, and login information
 - Utilized graphic design skills to create custom images and graphics

 ### Fitness Tracker